Gilbert B. Patterson: Congress

+Family and later career

 Returning to his law practice in 1907, Patterson married Mrs. Mattie Virginia McNair Evans.
 She had a son, Erasmus Hervey Evans, and, together they had a daughter, Mary McNair Patterson.
 He was a large landholder, a Master Mason and a Shriner, and for many years a ruling elder in the Presbyterian church.

 Death

 Patterson died in Maxton, Robeson County, North Carolina, on January 26, 1922.
 He is interred at Maxton Cemetery, Maxton, North Carolina.
 He was honored posthumously by his hometown of Maxton with the naming of the Gilbert Patterson Memorial Library, which opened in 1927.